Sairyss/domain-driven-hexagon/README.md

 ## Exception types

-Consider making different exception types for different situations.
-For example: `ValidationException`, `BusinessRuleException` etc. This is especially relevant in NodeJS world since there is no exceptions for different situations by default.
+Consider extending `Error` object to make custom exception types for different situations.
+For example: `DomainException` etc. This is especially relevant in NodeJS world since there is no exceptions for different situations by default.

 Keep in mind that application's `core` shouldn't throw HTTP exceptions or statuses since it shouldn't know anything about where it is used, since it can be used by anything: HTTP, Microservice, CLI etc. To return proper HTTP code back to user an `instanceof` check can be performed in exception interceptor and appropriate HTTP exception can be returned depending on exception type.